-No matter if you're an agency owner, SMB, or even a solopreneur, the one part of your day that you need to have control over is your time, which is why so many people are turning to the concept of “time blocking."
-At its core, time blocking is simple: you block off time in your calendar to work on a single project or task without interruptions, and then you move onto the next one.
-Easy, right?
+If you're an agency owner, SMB, or solopreneur, the one part of your day you need to control is your time.
+It's why many are adopting a practice known as "time blocking."
+At its core, time blocking is simple: you block off time in your calendar to work on a single project or task without interruption.
+Then you move on to the next task.

 How can you use time blocking techniques in your workflows to help you and your team plan your time more accurately?
-We'll get to that, but first, let's brush up on your time blocking knowledge.
+This guide has the answers, as well as tips on how to make time blocking easier.

 What is time blocking?

 Time blocking is when you block off a spot on your calendar and allocate a set number of hours to a single task.
-By blocking off your time (and your mind) from other projects, you eliminate anything that demands your attention outside of the allocated task.
+You eliminate distractions outside of the specific task by blocking off your time (and your mind) from other projects.

-Time blocking is a to-do list that actually works.
-The author of 15 Secrets Successful People Know About Time Management, Kevin Kruse, favors time blocks over to-do lists "because of the discipline and order it applies to your tasks."
+Time blocking is a time management technique that actually works.
+Author Kevin Kruse favors time blocks over to-do lists "because of the discipline and order it applies to your tasks."

-How exactly are to-do lists and time blocks different?
-Well, while a standard to-do list tells you what you need to do, time blocking tells you when you're going to do it.
+A standard to-do list tells you what you need to do.
+Time blocking tells you when you're going to do it.

-Before you start picturing your calendar turning into an unruly mess, let me explain.
-When your calendar is full of tasks and projects you need to get done, it's harder for others to steal your time.
+Before you picture your calendar turning into an unruly mess, let me explain.
+When your calendar is full of tasks and projects, it's harder for others to steal your time.
 And if you use the same system to block your team's time, you'll be able to track it more accurately.

-Cal Newport, the author of Deep Work, says that people's biggest misconception with time blocking their day is that the goal is to stick with the schedule no matter what.
+Cal Newport, the author of Deep Work, says that people's biggest misconception with time blocking is the belief that you must stick with the schedule no matter what.
 According to Newport, a better way to use time blocking is to rework your time blocks throughout the day as circumstances change.
 "The goal is to make sure you always have an intentional plan for the time that remains in the workday."